svirant/RT4k_HD15_serial_control/Otaku Games Scart Switch/README.md

 # Please Notice:
-  - It is recommended to place a 10k resistor between the Arduino's Tx and RT4K's Rx.
+  - It is recommended to place a 10k resistor between the Arduino's Tx and RT4K's Rx if not adding a buffer for open-drain.
 In the guide, this could easily be done between the Arduino's Tx and 3.5mm jack.
-This is the prevent the RT4K from being backpowered by the Arduino when it's power is off.
+This is the prevent the RT4K from being backpowered by the Arduino when its power is off.
+  - If you choose to forego the open-drain buffer and use push-pull, you will not be able to route any open-drain devices through the same place as the push-pull output.
+In short: you cannot mix and match push-pull and open-drain.
   - No need for wiring "Rx" in the picture guides below as it has no current purpose.
 You can leave it disconnected.

 ## Otaku Games Scart Switch